Best AMD CPU for Video Editing 2026: Expert Reviews & Guide

 The AM5 platform provides a clear upgrade path to future CPUs, and DDR5 memory support ensures your system remains relevant for years to come.
 During testing, I paired the 7600X with 32GB of DDR5-6000 memory, which helped compensate for the limited core count when working with 4K footage.
 Customer images show various cooling solutions, with many users achieving excellent results with mid-range air coolers.

-At $176.99, the 7600X offers good value for editors starting with 1080p content who want a modern platform with room to grow.
+At $177, the 7600X offers good value for editors starting with 1080p content who want a modern platform with room to grow.
 Just be prepared to budget for a decent cooler and fast DDR5 memory to unlock its full potential.
+You might also want to explore AMD CPU and GPU combos if you prefer an all-AMD build.

 Reasons to Buy